CiscoSystems/swift-proxy/README.md

 zones in the ring.

     $ juju add-unit swift-storage-zone1
-    $ juju add-unit -n5 swift-storage-zone3
+    $ juju add-unit -n5 swift-storage-zone3    # Adds 5 units to zone3

 This charm will not balance the storage ring until there are enough storage zones to meet its minimum replica requirement, in this case 3.

-The other option for zone assignment is 'auto.'
+The other option for zone assignment is 'auto'.
 In this mode, swift-proxy gets a relation to a single swift-storage service unit.
 Each machine unit assigned to that service unit will be distributed evenly across zones.